 Leadership: Someone, anyone has to become the guy that gets this team in gear.
 Pullen and Kelly have shown their weakness in this area and nobody else has wanted to fill the void.
 Frank Martin is a beast of a coach and controls the team in practice and locker rooms but there has to be a floor general.
 At this point it doesn’t matter who it is… freshman, sophomore, transfer… it just has to happen.
 If just one guy can become the heart and soul of the Wildcats, 8-8 could easily become 9-7, 10-6, or even better.
 If not, 8-8 becomes 7-9, 6-10, etc.

 Free Throws: I think one of the announcers during a game mentioned that if Kansas State had made every free throw this season, they would have won all but 1 game.
 No team goes 100% from the charity stripe but the current 59.4% the Wildcats are putting up is good for 339th of 345 teams playing NCAA Division 1 basketball.
 It’s been a big story for the team all season and it has to change.
 Frank Martin has said that it’s a game time thing only and that the shots are dropping in practice but that just can’t be the excuse anymore.

 Distractions: The constant drama surrounding the basketball team has to have taken a toll.
 Suspensions, stupid quotes, or players leaving; it’s all got to stop.
 The feel of last season was business.
 This season, it’s something entirely different.
 Constant praise usually has a result of less effort or desiring to be the focus of that praise and Kansas State has fallen victim to both.
 All you can hope for is that the last weeks have shown this team that they won’t get anywhere without effort and work.

 It’s going to be an interesting final few weeks of basketball season so put your seatbelts on and get ready for the ride!

-Topics: K-State Of The Union
+Tags: K-State Of The Union